 Grand Palace

-Bangkok’s glittering Grand Palace is one of the most popular attractions in the Thai capital.
-Built in 1782, this sprawling 54-acre (21.8-hectare) complex served as the royal court and administrative seat of Thailand for 150 years.
+In the heart of BangkokThailand, the glittering Grand Palace is one of the most popular attractions in the Thai capital.
+Built in 1782, this sprawling 54-acre (21.8-hectare) complex served as the royal court and official residence of the kings of Thailand for 150 years.
 Today, while it continues to host royal Thai functions, the palace also impresses swathes of visitors with its intricate golden-spired architecture and cultural history.

-• Most half-day Bangkok tours couple a visit to the Grand Palace with other top activities like canal cruises or stops at the Damnoen Saduak Floating Market, the Temple of the Reclining Buddha (Wat Pho), or Wat Arun.
+Most half-day Grand Palace tours couple a visit to the palace with other top activities like canal cruises or stops at the Damnoen Saduak Floating Market, the Temple of the Reclining Buddha (Wat Pho), or Wat Arun.

 The Grand Palace is open daily from 8:30am to 3:30pm.
 The temples can get crowded and, with the requisite dress code, can also get quite hot.
 To beat the heat and the crowds, visit in the early morning on weekdays during the peak tourist (but cooler, drier) months of November to February, or in the rainy season (July through October).